tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How did they qualify?** *Combat Log: Day 86 of SA qualifiers.
 Skol supplies running low.
 Game 7 has been delayed until after Sooths gets back from church for Nossa Senhora Aparecida.
 Rumor is the group stage may be played out again after we discovered Thunder Predator's coach was standing outside a window our entire series.*

-**What can we expect?** Puppey is among of the
+**What can we expect?** This is only the second time a South American team has even appeared at an International, so expectations are tempered.

-**How to sound smart talking about Pain** "Did you know that Puppey has competed in every single TI?
+**How to sound smart talking about PaiN** "Did you know that Puppey has competed in every single TI?
 Yeah competed."

 **What would success look like?** A result more memorable than the SG e-sports Kiev Major run to become the new go-to moment whenever people argue over the strength of SA Dota.